 Who should apply for an Emerging Scholars Award?

 How much money is associated with this Award?

 The amount of the award varies depending on the availability of funds for a given year.
 The goal is for the committee to distribute $3000 each year to one or more recipients.

 How detailed should my application be?

 Should I include references and a bibliography with my proposal?

 Yes.
 You should demonstrate that your research is grounded in relevant literatures and that your work is part of a larger scholarly conversation.
 However, this is not the place to share a full literature review.
 The bibliography does not count in the 1000-word limit for the essay.

 What is the Committee looking for in the Letters of Recommendation?

 We are looking for brief statements that affirm the confidence of the recommender in (a) the quality of the research project and (b) your potential for sustained participation in the field of Jewish education.
 We do not need a lengthy review of your qualifications or a summary of your research plan.
 The recommender should be a faculty advisor or a senior scholar in your field.

 What if my educational institution does not traditionally sponsor research in Jewish education?

 The Network seeks to support and promote research in Jewish education, including by bringing emerging scholars from a wide range of settings and disciplines into the field and recognizing their work.
 Applicants for a Harold Wechsler Emerging Scholar Award should indicate that their research complements work being done by others in the field, but they do not need to be based at the usual “addresses” of research in Jewish education.

 How do I join the Network for Research in Jewish Education and learn about its activities?

 Information about membership, the annual conference, and the Journal of Jewish Education may be found at http://www.nrje.org.
 Recipients of the Emerging Scholar Award must be members in good standing of the Network.
-This year’s conference will be held at The George Washington University in Washington, DC on June 11-12.
+This year’s conference will be held online in May.
 The winner is expected to attend the conference; if necessary, funds will be made available for him/her to participate.